 Hire the Right Bankruptcy Attorney

 It is important to understand the allowed exemptions and how to appropriately classify a debtor’s assets in order to maximize exemptions.
 If an exemption is not properly claimed, it will be lost—and the debtor might loose property that he or she would otherwise have the right to keep.
 Don’t jeopardize losing important assets and equity by hiring a bankruptcy lawyer who is unfamiliar with the new laws.

 For effective bankruptcy representation from an established, reputable and trustworthy law firm, contact our office.

 Don’t commit to the time and expense of driving all the way to the Western Shore.

 Contact us with questions regarding bankruptcy law and protecting your home under the new bankruptcy homestead exemption law.
-We offer truly convenient legal services; we are located one block from the Salisbury courthouse.
+We offer truly convenient legal services; we are located only about 10 minutes from the Salisbury Court House.
 To contact an attorney for experienced legal service close to home, call 410-742-9171.